There are no products in your shopping cart.

 Some of your patients may think washing or douching after sex reduces the risk of getting HPV, but this isn’t true.
 Getting the virus is not connected with lack of hygiene and washing won’t prevent it.

-Women and people who experience menopause can get HPV at any time in their lives.
-HPV diagnosed after menopause could have been gotten years ago, as the virus can lie dormant for a long time and become active again.
-But many patients in this age group could be dating and starting new relationships, so may be newly getting HPV.
+Women and people who experience menopause can still get HPV at any time in their lives.
+Someone diagnosed with HPV after menopause could have got the virus years ago, as it can lie dormant for a long time and become active later.
+Many patients in this age group could also be dating and starting new relationships, so may be newly getting HPV.

 You can help patients by: